Sebastian-Hugo-Gutierrez/WDProjSodiumGutierrezNavarro/README.md

 ## Practice Page:
 > This is where you can experiment and physically understand Chemistry concepts.
 This can help scholars see how these concepts play into the structure of atoms and such.

+## Source Page:
+> This is where we lay our foundation in order to avoid plagiarism/copyright infringement.

+******
+## Others to Note:
+> There will be multiple pages of the same type, however the general designs are included.
+Most of the time, the design of a Topic Page will vary, so as to avoid confusion.
 ******
 # Logo:
 ![Chimoarg Logo](https://github.com/Sebastian-Hugo-Gutierrez/WDProjSodiumGutierrezNavarro/blob/main/gifs/chimoarg.gif)